com-lihaoyi/mainargs/readme.md

 - `doc: String`: a documentation string used to provide additional information about the command

-- `flag: Boolean`: turns a boolean argument into a flag, such that it can be provided via `--foo` rather than `--foo true`, with the absence of the flag being interpreted as `false`.

 ## Customization

 Apart from taking the name of the main `object` or config `case class`,